software-students-spring2024/3-python-package-exercise-team-dtttt/README.md

 **mode(numbers)**: this function takes in a list of numbers and returns the number that appears most often.

-**cubesurfacearea(x)**: this function takes in a number, calls our exp function with x, then multiplies the value returned by our exp function by 6 to get the surface area of a cube.
+**cubesurfacearea(x)**: this function takes in a number, is multiplied by itself then multiplies that product by 6 to get the surface area of a cube.

 #### Example Usage